Algebraizable Weak Logics: Weak Logics and Expanded Algebras

 \subsection{Expanded Algebras}

-In order to make sense of weak logics from an algebraic perspective, we need to adapt the usual algebraic framework to handle the failure in uniform substitution.
+In order to make sense of weak logics from an algebraic perspective, we need to refine the usual algebraic semantics from abstract algebraic logic in order to handle the failure of uniform substitution.
 To this end, we introduce \emph{expanded algebras} as the expansion of standard algebras by an extra predicate symbol.
-We use calligraphic letters $\cA, \cB, \dots$ to denote first-order structures, and we write $\dom(\cA)$ to refer to the underlying universe of $\cA$.
-However, when it is not confusing, we use the same notation for a structure and its underlying universe.
-For all functional symbols $f \in \cL$ and all relational symbols $R \in \cL$, we write $f^{\cA}$ and $R^{\cA}$ for their interpretation in $\cA$.
-We use the same notations for symbols and their interpretation when it does not cause confusion.
-If $X\subseteq \cA$, we write $\langle X\rangle $ for the substructure of $\cA$ generated by $X$.
-Finally, we also use $\vDash$ as the standard satisfaction symbol of first-order logic.
-We refer the reader to \cite{Burris.1981, chang1990model, Maltsev73} for an introduction to universal algebra and the standard model-theoretic techniques.

-\begin{definition}[Expanded Algebra] Let $\cA$ be an $\cL$-algebra and $P$ a unary predicate.
-An \emph{expanded algebra} is a structure in the vocabulary $\cL \cup \{P\}$.
-We denote the interpretation $P^\cA$ also by $\core(\cA)$. \end{definition}
+\begin{definition}[Expanded Algebra] Let $\cA$ be an $\cL$-algebra and $P$ a unary predicate, an \emph{expanded algebra} is a structure in the language $\cL \cup \{P\}$.
+We denote $P^\cA$ also by $\core(\cA)$ and we refer to it as the \emph{core} of the expanded algebra $\cA$. \end{definition}

-We generally assume that such a predicate symbol is fixed, so that when talking of a class of expanded $\cL$-algebras we assume without loss of generality that they are structures in the same vocabulary.
-We often talk simply of algebras and expanded algebras when the vocabulary $\cL$ is clear from the context.
-A \emph{strong homomorphism} between expanded algebras $h : \cA \to \cB$ is an $\cL$-algebra homomorphism that also preserves the core, i.e. $h[\core(\cA)] \subseteq \core(\cB)$.
-A \emph{strict homomorphism} between expanded algebras $h : \cA \to \cB$ is an $\cL$-algebra homomorphism such that for all $a\in\cA$ $a\in\core(\cA)\Longleftrightarrow h(a)\in \core(\cB)$.
-A \emph{strong embedding} between expanded algebras is an injective strong homomorphism and a \emph{strict embedding} is an injective strict homomorphism.
-We write $\cA\preceq \cB$ if $\cA$ is a substructure of $\cB$, i.e. if $\cA$ is a subalgebra of $\cB$ and $\core(\cA)=\core(\cB)\cap\dom(\cA)$.
-In other words, $\cA\preceq \cB$ if the identity map $id:\cA\to \cB$ is a strict embedding.

-We recall that a class of algebras $\bK$ is a quasi-variety if it closed under the operators $\mathbb{I},\mathbb{S},\mathbb{P},\mathbb{P}_U $, i.e. if it is closed under isomorphic copies, subalgebras, products and ultraproducts.
-To extend the notion of quasi-variety to the setting of expanded algebras we first explain how to extend the usual class operators.
-If $\bK$ is a class of expanded algebras, then let $\mathbb{I}(\bK), \mathbb{S}(\bK),\mathbb{P}(\bK),\mathbb{P}_U(\bK)$ be defined as follows.

-Strict homomorphism enable us to extend also the notion of variety to the context of expanded algebras.
-We recall that a class of algebras $\bK$ is a variety if it is closed under $\mathbb{H},\mathbb{S},\mathbb{P}$, i.e. if it is closed under homomorphic images, subalgebras and products.
-If $\bK$ is a class of expanded algebras, then we let: